bearded dragon flipping over

 • Supplement with calcium: Regularly dust your bearded dragon’s food with plain calcium powder to address dietary gaps.

-• Incorporate warm baths: Offer your bearded dragon warm baths with a sprinkle of calcium powder to promote absorption through their skin.
+• Incorporate warm baths: Offer your bearded dragon warm baths sprinkled with calcium powder to promote absorption through their skin.

 The Role of Brumation